trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

 This time crash happened only if I used `make --shuffle` option.

 I was not able to craft a simple crashing example.
-I spent some time in `gdb` to understand the failures mode I found that it has something to do with another fun `GNU make` extension: `Secondary Expansion`.
+I spent some time in `gdb` to understand the failures mode.
+I found that it has something to do with another fun `GNU make` extension: `Secondary Expansion`.
 I'll quote another bit of `GNU make` manual entry: